Hadronic vacuum polarization contribution to the muon $g-2$ in holographic QCD: Numerical results

 The smallest result, at only 50\%, is obtained with the SW model.
 As we have seen above, the SW model with a strictly linear dependence of $m_n^2$ on $n$ underestimates the masses of all excited rho mesons.
 While this should tend to overestimate $a_\mu^\text{LO-HVP}$, the decay constant squared of the ground-state rho meson is only at 30\% of its experimental value, which is thus responsible for the strong attenuation.
 However, the simple modification (\ref{equ:dilaton_background_interpol}) in the SHW model, which leads to a much improved mass spectrum, also brings the decay constants closer to realistic values, yielding a result for $a_\mu^\text{LO-HVP}$ that is only 25\% below (\ref{amudisp-rho+omega}).
 The more sophisticated TC model turns out to be comparable, coming somewhat closer with parameters of fit 1.

 Thus all models which reproduce $m_\rho$, $f_\pi$ and $F_{\rho^0}$ reasonably well also do not deviate too strongly from the dispersive result for $a_\mu^\text{LO-HVP}$, but uniformly underestimate it.
-Since the latter is proportional to $g_5^{-2}$, this suggests that its value, obtained from matching the leading-order term in the vector correlator, should be corrected.
+Since the latter is proportional to $g_5^{-2}$, this suggests that its value, obtained from matching the leading-order term in the vector correlator (\ref{equ:OPE_Pi_V}), should be corrected to account for the next-to-leading order term, which is indeed positive.
 Exactly such a correction was proposed by two of us in the evaluation of the HLbL contribution within the (massive) HW1 and HW3 models \cite{Leutgeb:2021mpu,Leutgeb:2021bpo}, where it has the effect of reducing the holographic HLbL result, as this brings the asymptotic behavior of transition form factors down by amounts that are roughly consistent with perturbative corrections to the leading-order pQCD results at moderately high $Q^2$ values \cite{Melic:2002ij,Bijnens:2021jqo}.
 At the same time, the coefficient of the logarithm in the asymptotic expression (\ref{equ:OPE_Pi_V}) is increased by a similar amount, which is consistent with the next-to-leading order terms in this expression.

 In the case of the HW1 model, $F_{\rho^0}$ can be matched by reducing $g_5^2$ by a factor $0.9$.
 This happens to bring the HW1 result for the $\pi^0$ pole contribution to the HLbL part of $a_\mu$ into perfect agreement with the dispersive result \cite{Leutgeb:2021mpu}: $a_{\mu \text{(HW1,3)}}^{\pi^0}=(6.17\ldots 6.39)\times 10^{-10}$ while \cite{Hoferichter:2018kwz} $a_{\mu \text{(disp.)}}^{\pi^0}=6.26^{+30}_{-25}\times 10^{-10}$.